 And then shit hits the fan

 I’m in the category that gets a guarantee for their departure.
-I’m happy with that, but to be sure I e-mail the hotel that was booked for me.
-Or that should have been booked for me.
+I’m happy with that.
+I still e-mailed the hotel that was booked for me to be sure.
+Or the hotel which should have been booked for me.

-I explain the situation to them, and they confirm the messages.
+I explained the situation to them, and they confirmed the messages.
 TravelBird did go bankrupt and try to book for me.
 But the booking was refused because of non-payments by TravelBird.
 A decision of the hotel I can totally understand.
-They too have a business to run.
+They, too, have a business to run.
 And accepting bookings from non-payers can send them the same way TravelBird went.

 Emailing back and forth

-I email to the commission, explaining they haven’t made the booking they guaranteed me.
-They send me a letter, signed by their CEO, that I can show the hotel.
+I emailed the commission, explaining they haven’t made the booking they guaranteed me.
+They send me a letter, signed by their CEO that I can show the hotel.
 I tell them it’s a bit ridiculous since everyone can make a letter like that.

 “Yeah, but it has the signature of our boss!”

-A lot of e-mails go back and forth from me to the commision.
+A lot of e-mails go back and forth from me to the commission.
 I’m claiming I want to have my money back.
 They claim that’s not possible.
-I claim they at least make the booking that I will pay for myself and reclaim the money with them.
+I claim they make the booking that I will pay for myself and reclaim the money with them.
 They can’t guarantee it anymore and tell me I can get my money back if I want.

 Actually, I started my e-mail with: That’s the most friendly ‘Fuck You’ I’ve ever received.”